MustafaEmircan/Talent_Hunting_Classification_Scoutium/README.md

 ---

-🔍 **Note:** This project is for educational purposes and is based on a fictional dataset provided by Scoutium.
+🔍 **Note:** This dataset belongs to Scoutium and Miuul companies, so I am not sharing it.